Mystic2122/stats/stats_tools/pokemon_formula.md

 This formula was inspired by a soft lock in the gen 3 pokemon games.

 Every pokemon has a randomly generated id that is 16 bits long.
-At the lottery corner, every day you can check your pokemon's id against the random id If the number is a perfect match, you win a master ball.
+At the lottery corner, every day you can check your pokemon's id against the random id.
-If you only have one pokemon, the chance of your number being a perfect match on any given day is:
+If the number is a perfect match, you win a master ball.\n\n If you only have one pokemon, the chance of your number being a perfect match on any given day is:

 $$